I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 I met Jakob Lee Feinman when I was just nineteen.
-Two years older than me, Jake was pre-Med in his last year of school at Washington University in St. Louis when our paths crossed.
+Two years older than me, Jake was Pre-Med in his last year of school at Wash U. in St. Louis when our paths crossed.
 It was all quite by chance, really, and who would know it would turn out to be so storybook?
 It saved my life.
 And it sort of ruined it, too.
 Ruined me.
-For anyone else who came along after Feinman, that is.
+For anyone else who came along after Feinman,

-It was a night like most others at the Central West End bar where I worked nights since turning eighteen, the legal age to peddle booze in our town.
-The place, called The International, had live music most nights and drew a crowd consisting of hospital workers, college students, foreign tourists and local artsy, bohemian types.
+We met at the Central West End bar where I worked nights since turning eighteen, the legal age to peddle booze in our town.
+The place, called “The International,” had live music most nights and drew a crowd consisting of hospital workers, college students, foreign tourists and local artsy, bohemian types.
 It was a fun place to work and hang out.
-In summer months, an outdoor patio would shimmer and pulse with color and intellect under Campari umbrellas and cicada-filled trees.
-The autumn of my nineteenth year brought a new bartender to the place.
+In summer months, an outdoor patio would shimmer and pulse with colorful intellect under Campari umbrellas and cicada-filled trees.
+The autumn of my nineteenth year brought a new bartender into the place.

 Pauletta would get the drinks made fast and furious and I’d serve them up with aplomb and efficiency.
-At the end of a busy slam, she’d do a quick pour and we would clink a couple of shot glasses of whiskey together and gear up for the next rush of people.
-Some nights, we would share a ten-minute break of her invention in tandem.
+At the end of a busy slam, she’d do a quick pour and we would clink a couple of shot glasses of whiskey together, shoot ‘em back and gear up for the next rush of people.
+Some nights, we would share a ten-minute break—of her invention—in tandem.
 Pauletta would sneak off to the basement office for a few minutes of respite and re-enter the main floor with a Cheshire grin.

 I’d sidle off down the back staircase in search of my prize, dutifully waiting for me in deft balance on the edge of an ashtray on the accountant’s desk.
 I’d forget about things for a minute, disappearing into the swirl of smoke around my head, then snap to and find my way back into the madness of the night.